Spirited, curious, active, and sweet – these are only a few adjectives to describe the Havanese breed – the national dog breed of Cuba.

 - Hip dysplasia – this is the abnormality in the hip joint, which can cause severe arthritis.
 However, this condition can be asymptomatic; that’s why it is essential to check your pup as early as possible.

-- Patellar Luxation – this condition causes the kneecap to pop out of the joint, and often happens in Havanese dogs as they are very active.
+- Patellar Luxation – this condition causes the kneecap to pop out of the joint and often happens in Havanese dogs as they are very active.

 - Liver shunt – this disorder causes the inability of the liver to clear toxins, which is why they go directly to the dog’s heart.
 If your dog has a poor appetite, sleeps a lot, and seems weak or disoriented, schedule a check-up as soon as possible.

-- Cataracts – Havanese dogs are at high risk of having cataracts, so dog owners should check their pups annually.
+- Cataracts – Havanese are at high risk of having cataracts, so dog owners should check their pups annually.

 - Cherry eye – this condition commonly occurs in young dogs, requires surgery but is curable.